 The bigger picture of Cosmic education is to highlight the interrelationships and interdependencies of everything in the universe.
 Everything has a cosmic task – a purpose and a role to play in the universe.
 This emphasis is made to help a child think about their own role and purpose in the world and how to live in harmony with nature and fellow humans.

-I discuss the 5 key principles of Montessori more in depth in this articleOpens in a new tab. if you are interested in learning more.
+I discuss the 5 key principles of Montessori more in depth in this article if you are interested in learning more.

 Did Maria Montessori believe in God?